Skip to content

 Perth

-Kings Park covers a large area of land right in the middle of the city.
+Kings Park covers a large area of land in the middle of the city.
 It is a natural wonderland with plenty of cycling trails running around the park.
-There are plenty of playgrounds and picnic areas scattered around, and you will find the poignant State War Memorial and the impressive Aboriginal Art Gallery.
+Plenty of playgrounds and picnic areas are scattered around, and you will find the poignant State War Memorial and the impressive Aboriginal Art Gallery.
 You can also enjoy stunning views of Perth’s central business district and the Swan River.

-The park is located on 1,000-acre and has more than 2,000 different species of native plants on display.
+The park is located on 1,000 acres and has more than 2,000 species of native plants on display.
 Kings Park and the Private Botanic Garden are not to be missed when in Perth.
 The park also includes plants from Western Australia and other Mediterranean climates, such as South Africa and California.

 Rottnest Island